Processing

-Processing is a free graphical library and integrated development environment (IDE) built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
+Processing is a free graphics library and integrated development environment (IDE) built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.

-Processing uses the Java language, with additional simplifications such as additional classes and aliased mathematical functions and operations.
+Processing uses the Java programming language, with additional simplifications such as additional classes and aliased mathematical functions and operations.
 It also provides a graphical user interface for simplifying the compilation and execution stage.

 The Processing language and IDE have been the precursor to other projects including Arduino and Wiring.

 History

 The project was initiated in 2001 by Casey Reas and Ben Fry, both formerly of the Aesthetics and Computation Group at the MIT Media Lab.
 In 2012, they started the Processing Foundation along with Daniel Shiffman, who joined as a third project lead.
 Johanna Hedva joined the Foundation in 2014 as Director of Advocacy.

 Originally, Processing had used the domain proce55ing.net, because the processing domain was taken; Reas and Fry eventually acquired the domain processing.org and moved the project to it in 2004.
 While the original name had a combination of letters and numbers, it was always officially referred to as processing, but the abbreviated term p5 is still occasionally used (e.g. in "p5.js") in reference to the old domain name.

 In 2012 the Processing Foundation was established and received 501(c)(3) nonprofit status, supporting the community around the tools and ideas that started with the Processing Project.
 The foundation encourages people around the world to meet annually in local events called Processing Community Day.